catamphetamine/imageboard/README.md

   createdAt: Date?,
   // "Last Modified Date", usually including:
   // posting new comments, deleting existing comments, sticky/closed status changes.
-  // Is usually present on all chans in "get threads list" API response
+  // Is usually present on all imageboards in "get threads list" API response
   // but not in "get thread comments" API response.
   updatedAt: Date?,
   // Custom spoiler ID (if custom spoilers are used on the board).